hexular/kira-book-catalog/README.md

 # Book Catalog Listing App

-Lists an inventory of books, allowing users to search for book titles from the catalogue, reserve and return books that are available and in stock.
+Lists an inventory of books, allowing users to search for book titles from the catalog, reserve and return books that are available and in stock.

 The back end is built using Django with Django REST, and the front end is built in React.